aml2610/react-painter/README.md

 Set the width of the canvas
 Similar to height, this value should not be changed after mounted.

-### color?: string
+### initialColor?: string

 > defaults to `#000`

-Set the stroke color.
+Set the initial stroke color.
-This value can be changed dynamically.
+Stroke can be changed dynamically using `setColor`.

-### lineWidth?: number
+### initialLineWidth?: number

 > defaults to `5`

-Set the stroke line width.
+Set the initial stroke line width.
-This value can be changed dynamically.
+Line width can be changed dynamically using `setLineWidth`.

 ### lineCap?: 'round' | 'butt' | 'square'

 > defaults to `round`

-Set the stroke line cap.
+Set the initial stroke line cap.
-This value can be changed dynamically.
+Line cap can be changed dynamically using `setLineCap`.

-### lineJoin?: 'round' | 'bevel' | 'miter'
+### initialLineJoin?: 'round' | 'bevel' | 'miter'

 > defaults to `round`

-Set the stroke line join.
+Set the initial stroke line join.
-This value can be changed dynamically.
+Line join type can be changed dynamically using `setLineJoin`.

 ### onSave?: (blob: Blob) => void